 - The MIP tool obviously would be very useful for thin-section CTAs.
 When you click it on, a slider appears allowing you to change the MIP thickness.
 The default is 2 cm.

-The anatomy module consists of a high resolution brain MRI and head CTA (bone recons) performed on the same subject, linked together, and annotated.
-I feel it is now reasonably accurate and with adequate detail.
+The main anatomy module consists of a high resolution brain MRI and head CTA (bone recons) performed on the same subject, linked together, and annotated.
 Keep in mind that all osseous and foraminal annotations were performed on the CT and then projected to the MRI so the small structures might look a bit off on the MRI (the Vidian canals for instance are about 1 slice off on the MRI).